-- A. To be a qualified PHA, all of the following requirements must be met: - The PHA must materially participate (regular, continuous and substantial on-site involvement) in the development and operation of the development throughout the Compliance Period; and - 2.
+- A. To be a qualified PHA, all of the following requirements must be met: - 1.
+The PHA must materially participate (regular, continuous and substantial on-site involvement) in the development and operation of the development throughout the Compliance Period; and - 2.
 The PHA must be acting solely within the geographic area of its jurisdiction; and - 3.
 The PHA must have a fully executed CNI grant agreement and submit a copy of the CNI grant agreement in THOMAS as part of an Initial Application; and - 4.
-The PHA must submit an executed Letter from PHA Executive Director Regarding the Choice Neighborhoods Initiative (CNI) Implementation Grant, the form of which is found on the THOMAS Documents Page. - B. Only one CNI development per county may receive Housing Credit. - B. Proposed CNI developments involving new construction may be located in a QCT. - C. CNI developments that receive Housing Credit may also receive a Basis Boost.
+The PHA must submit an executed Letter from PHA Executive Director Regarding the Choice Neighborhoods Initiative (CNI) Implementation Grant, the form of which is found on the THOMAS Documents Page. - B. Only one CNI development per county may receive Housing Credit. - C. CNI developments that receive Housing Credit may also receive a Basis Boost.